EXCervantes/pwa-jate/README.md

 ## Description

 This a progressive web application, "PWA" in the form of a text editor.
-The application uses [Express.js](https://expressjs.com/) for handling the routes and server as well as several packages for building and managing the PWA such as [Babel](), [Webpack](),  The [Node language manager](https://expressjs.com/) uses those packages to perform CRUD actions such as to create, update, get, and delete the users, their "thoughts', reactions to thoughts, and managing friends of users.
-To easily interact with these API calls a user can use an application such as [Insomnia](https://insomnia.rest/).
+The application uses [Express.js](https://expressjs.com/) for handling the routes and server as well as several packages for building and managing the PWA such as those from [Babel](https://babeljs.io/docs/usage), [Webpack](https://webpack.js.org/guides/getting-started/).
+The [Node language manager](https://expressjs.com/) uses those packages to build and run the application.

-Creating this application taught me a new way to manage the database without a set relational structure.
-There was intensive learning of the new ways to setup managing a database in MongoDB and using Mongoose.
-Further development involves implementing a front end for a nicer appearance and direct user interaction with the app.

 ## Technologies and Packages Used